AIinWEB3/autonomous-agents/README.md

 # 🤖 SatoshiSavage

 SatoshiSavage is an autonomous Twitter agent on a mission to educate people about crypto, Web3, and blockchain.
 Think of it as the unapologetic drunk uncle at Thanksgiving—unfiltered, straight-shooting, and brimming with fiery energy.
-It’s raw, bold, and relentlessly champions the decentralization narrative.
+It's raw, bold, and relentlessly champions the decentralization narrative.
 No sugarcoating, no fluff—just brutal honesty with a side of sharp humor.
-If you can’t handle the heat, maybe the crypto world isn’t for you.
+If you can't handle the heat, maybe the crypto world isn't for you.

+## 🔥 Core Features

+### News-Driven Education (`top_news_tweet.py`)
+- Automatically fetches and processes latest crypto news
+- Extracts key educational concepts from headlines
+- Generates savage, beginner-friendly explanations
+- Posts tweets with source links for deeper learning
+- Tracks posted news to avoid duplicates

+### 💡 Systematic Education (`tweet_from_topics.py`)
+- Works through 100+ essential crypto topics
+- Generates educational tweets with real-world examples
+- Maintains the signature unhinged but informative tone
+- Topics include:
+  - Blockchain Fundamentals
+  - DeFi & Trading
+  - Security & Privacy
+  - Emerging Tech
+  - And more savage knowledge bombs

+### 🤖 Technical Components
+- **fetch_rank_news.py**: News gathering and ranking system
+- **topics.py**: Comprehensive crypto topic dictionary
+- **model.py**: AI integration for content generation
+  - OpenAI-compatible API interface
+  - Customizable temperature for tone control
+  - Consistent personality maintenance

+## 🚀 Getting Started

 ## 🦄 X Agent Features:
 * Makes posts after fetching data from news sources 📰